 Microbiologist—a scientist who studies tiny (microscopic) forms of life, like bacteria and viruses, that are too small to see with the naked eye.
 They’re so small that the microbiologist has to use a microscope to see them.

 NADA—stands for New Animal Drug Application and is like a high school senior’s college application.
 A high school senior uses a college application to formally ask a school for acceptance.
 The college application tells the senior’s story, including all the information about the student’s extra-curricular activities and grades in high school.
 Likewise, a drug company uses a NADA to formally ask CVM to approve an animal drug.
 The NADA tells the drug’s story and contains all the information about the drug.
 As part of the approval process, a drug company sends the application to CVM to prove that the drug is safe and effective (that it does what it’s supposed to do).

 Operation or surgery—a procedure performed by a veterinarian on an animal to fix something that’s wrong or to keep the animal healthy.
 For example, a veterinarian may perform surgery to fix a cat’s broken leg or to spay a female dog so she can’t have puppies.

 Pharmacist—a medical professional who works in a pharmacy to fill prescriptions from a doctor or veterinarian for a person or animal.

 Statistician—a mathematician who works in statistics.
-Statistics is the science of collecting, analyzing, understanding, and presenting data from a science experiment.
-A statistician looks at the statistics from the experiment (the results) and sees how they are grouped and tries to find common patterns.
+Statistics is the science of collecting, analyzing, understanding, and presenting data.
+A statistician looks at the data (the results) from the experiment and sees how they are grouped and tries to find common patterns.
 A statistician can also use statistics to make predictions, like whether a certain drug will be effective in cats.